francescosolera/TBD-evaluation/README.md

 |-- occlusions_data
 </pre>

 The last two folders must be created but will be filled by the scripts that generates the degraded detections starting from the file `gt.txt`.
 The `det` folder is not mandatory and needs to be created only if true detector responses are available.
-The detection format in the .txt files are the one adopted in the MOT Challenge competition.
-By running the scripts a number of txt files in `_data` folders the will be created.
+The detections and ground truth format in the .txt files is the one adopted in the MOT Challenge benchmark.
+By running the scripts, a number of .txt files in the `_data` folders the will be created.
 This number is the product of the number of steps each control parameter has (6*6 in this case) and the number of runs (5 in the example).

 ## evaluation
-Now is the time to run the trackers you want to evaluate to create the a 1:1 output file for each one created in the previous section, *i.e.* an output for each different detection input.
+Now is the time to run the trackers you want to evaluate and create an output file for each detection file created in the previous section.
 Once you have these results, you should organize them in a directory tree as follows.
-Suppose we have tested a tracker named `trk1`, then we should have in the root folder of this toolbox:
+Suppose we have tested a tracker named `trk1`, in the root folder of this toolbox we should find:

 <pre>
 trackers